Chollas Creek: Flora and fauna

 In the late 19th century, thickets of cactus as tall as nearly six feet high were noted in the valley created by the creek.
 Other species of plants observed growing abundantly included Arctostaphylos, Ceanothus, Eriodictyon californicum, Vitis girdiana, and Diplacus aurantiacus.
 By the late 20th century, species of plants found along the creek were Eriogonum fasciculatum, Salvia apiana, Quercus dumosa, Malosma, and Diplacus aurantiacus.
 In 2015, a study of the south fork of the creek, before it merged with the north fork, found two plant species with California Rare Plant Ranks: Juncus acutus leopoldii, and Iva hayesiana.

 Wildlife that live around the creek can include coyotes, skunks, possums, and red-shouldered hawks.
 Other wildlife which might be found around the creek include desert cottontail, gray foxes, and big brown bats.
 Birds commonly found along Chollas Creek include the California gnatcatcher, red-tailed hawk, Bell's vireo, and cactus wren.
 Of these species, the Coastal California gnatcatcher is a threatened species.
-A study at the mouth of Chollas Creek in 2015 found four species of bivalves and one species of gastropod.
-The most numerous bivalve was a species of chione.
+A study in 2015 at the mouth of Chollas Creek (in the area of a prehistoric manmade shell midden), found four species of bivalves and one species of gastropod.
+The most numerous bivalve was a species of Chione.